stonemjs/docs/src/docs/architecture/container.md

 }
 ```

-This works because the container is a **Proxy** — it resolves dependencies as properties.
+This works because the container is a **Proxy**, it resolves dependencies as properties.

 @tab Factory-based
 ### Factory-Based Services